 About Lumière Arts Festival

-Lumière is a free, accessible, contemporary arts festival taking place in Unama’ki-Cape Breton from September 20th – September 23rd, 2023.
-For two weeks, the festival will showcase public installations and presentations of art, films and video, as well as artist talks and educational programming.
+Lumière is a free, accessible, contemporary arts festival taking place in Unama’ki-Cape Breton from September 28, 2024.
+The festival will showcase public installations and presentations of art, films and video, as well as educational programming.
 Join us for this unique celebration of art, culture and community spirit!

 Lumière is organized by the Lumière Arts Festival Association, a not-for-profit organization that relies on the support of volunteers and community partners.